Sustainable Smart Cities

 J.F.
 Oberlin University

 Not all courses listed are offered every semester, and some courses have prerequisites.
 The final list of courses is made available during the course enrollment process.
-Download the brochure.
+For further information on current courses, please click on the link below.

 In cases where courses require a certain level of Japanese proficiency, students may be unable to take them if they do not meet that level.
 Students may also apply for the Chinese language courses, if qualified.